domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 Take a stab at it
 Take a step back
 Take it offline
-Take that to the bank
+Take it to the bank
 Takeaway
 Take-home message
 Tangent